 Before dusk, we look for nightjars, potoo and owls, the road it’s by far the best place to see them.
 Overnight at Guadalupe Lodge.

 Guadalupe Lodge - Cusco

-We will wake up with the amazing variety of birds call that emerges out from the forest , the diversity of call its incredible here, the most frequently heard are specialist from bamboo forest, Mustached and Scaly Breasted Wren, Golden Bellied and Buff Rumped Warbler, Warbling Antbird, Dot Winged Antwren, Bluish Fronted Jacamar, Manu, Striated, White Line Antbird, Stripe Chested Antwren among others calls you heard coming just behind your cabins, we also heard the calls of the Blue and Yellow Macaws overflying at dawn.
+We will wake up with the amazing variety of birds call that emerges out from the forest.
+The diversity of callings are incredible here, the most frequently heard are specialist from bamboo forest; Mustached and Scaly Breasted Wren, Golden Bellied and Buff Rumped Warbler, Warbling Antbird, Dot Winged Antwren, Bluish Fronted Jacamar, Manu, Striated, White Line Antbird, Stripe Chested Antwren among others.
+Calls you heard coming just behind your cabins, we also heard the calls of the Blue and Yellow Macaws overflying at dawn.